Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Target Corporation (TGT) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Target Corporation ("Target" or the "Company") (NYSE: TGT) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Target common stock between August 18, 2021 and May 17, 2022, inclusive (the ''Class Period'').
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/tgt.
+NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Target Corporation ("Target" or the "Company") TGT and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Target common stock between August 18, 2021 and May 17, 2022, inclusive (the ''Class Period'').
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/tgt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.